gattosazio/Exploratory-Hydrologic-Analysis-of-Urban-Flooding-with-LSTM-based-Modeling/README.md

 ## 1. Project Overview

 Urban flooding in Del Carmen, Iligan City represents a significant hazard that requires effective monitoring and predictive early-warning tools.
 Due to local infrastructure constraints, physical mitigation measures cannot be immediately deployed.
-This study establishes a real-time IoT monitoring system coupled with a machine-learning model to forecast short-term water-level changes, providing civil defense teams with critical lead time for emergency response.
+This study establishes a real-time IoT monitoring system coupled with a machine-learning model to forecast short-term water-level changes, providing city officials & emergency responders with critical lead time for emergency response.

 ---